ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: ViTEraser

-The overall framework of the proposed ViTEraser is shown in Fig. \ref{fig:viteraser}.
-ViTEraser revisits the conventional single-step one-stage paradigm, getting rid of the complicated iterative refinement and the susceptibility to text localizing accuracy.
-To compete with developed progressive and two-stage methods, the ViTEraser pioneers in thoroughly employing ViTs instead of CNN to extract features for STR in both the encoder and decoder, yielding a simple-yet-effective approach that significantly outperforms previous arts.
+As shown in Fig.~\ref{fig:viteraser}, we revisit the conventional single-step one-stage paradigm, getting rid of the complicated iterative refinement and the susceptibility to text localizing accuracy.
+The proposed ViTEraser pioneers in thoroughly employing ViTs instead of CNN in both the encoder and decoder, yielding a simple-yet-effective pipeline.
 Concretely, the encoder hierarchically maps the input image into the hidden space through successive ViT blocks and patch embedding layers, while the decoder gradually upsamples the hidden features to the text-erased image with successive ViT blocks and patch splitting layers.
-The ViT blocks throughout the encoder-decoder provide sufficient global context information, enabling the implicit integration of text localization and background inpainting into a single network within a single forward pass.
-Following previous approaches \cite{nakamura2017scene,zhang2019ensnet,liu2020erasenet}, lateral connections are devised between the encoder and decoder to preserve the details of the input image.
-Moreover, different types of ViTs can be effortlessly integrated into the ViTEraser, exhibiting high generality and flexibility.
+ViT blocks throughout the encoder-decoder provide sufficient global context information, enabling the implicit integration of text localization and background inpainting into a single network within a single forward pass.
+Moreover, lateral connections are devised between the encoder and decoder to preserve the input details.

-During training, the ViTEraser is end-to-end optimized using a GAN-based scheme, incorporating a local-global discriminator \cite{zhang2019ensnet,liu2020erasenet} and a set of refined losses (Sec. \ref{sec:viteraser_training}).